Looking to explore Adelaide further and get out of the city centre? Here are all the things to do in Port Adelaide during your visit.

 Port Plaza is great for food, but there are some other shopping opportunities too.

 Getting to Port Adelaide

-You can also reach Port Adelaide by train from the Adelaide city centre.
-It’s about a twenty five minute train ride, and it will take about 10-15 minutes to walk from the train station to the waterfront.
+You can reach Port Adelaide by train from the Adelaide city centre.
+It’s about a twenty-five-minute train ride, and it will take about 10-15 minutes to walk from the train station to the waterfront.